daniellefortin2021/readme-generator/README.md

 * [License](#license)

 ## Built With
-This project was built with JavaScript,HTML,Node
+This project was built with JavaScript, HTML, Node.

 ## Link
 https://github.com/daniellefortin2021/readme-generator#readme